-- (i) Limited Access to Remedies: Low-income consumers often face barriers to seeking legal recourse when they are subjected to unfair contract terms or deceptive practices.
-Lack of awareness, resources, or legal support limits their ability to fight back against such exploitation, leaving them more vulnerable to financial hardship. - (ii) Intrusive unsolicited communication from direct marketers: Consumers are constantly exposed to intrusive marketing by marketers, and this has significantly increased over the years using multiple channels like emails, mobile phone, landlines, automated calls and similar.
-The lack of an approved Opt-out Registry (the Registry) for consumers to register a pre-emptive block to prevent marketers from engaging in intrusive marketing infringed the consumers' right to privacy. - (iii) Exclusion from Competitive Pricing: Unfair trade practices in the consumer market often limit access to fair and competitive pricing, particularly in rural or underserved areas.
-Without competition, monopolistic or oligopolistic companies can charge excessive prices for essential goods and services, disproportionately affecting lowincome populations. - (iv) Digital Divide: In the modern economy, access to digital platforms can provide consumers with competitive prices and greater choices.
+- 4.3.1.
+Limited Access to Remedies: Low-income consumers often face barriers to seeking legal recourse when they are subjected to unfair contract terms or deceptive practices.
+Lack of awareness, resources, or legal support limits their ability to fight back against such exploitation, leaving them more vulnerable to financial hardship. - 4.3.2.
+Intrusive unsolicited communication from direct marketers: Consumers are constantly exposed to intrusive marketing by marketers, and this has significantly increased over the years using multiple channels like emails, mobile phone, landlines, automated calls and similar.
+The lack of an approved Opt-out Registry (the Registry) for consumers to register a pre-emptive block to prevent marketers from engaging in intrusive marketing infringed the consumers' right to privacy. - 4.3.3.
+Exclusion from Competitive Pricing: Unfair trade practices in the consumer market often limit access to fair and competitive pricing, particularly in rural or underserved areas.
+Without competition, monopolistic or oligopolistic companies can charge excessive prices for essential goods and services, disproportionately affecting low-income populations. - 4.3.4.
+Digital Divide: In the modern economy, access to digital platforms can provide consumers with competitive prices and greater choices.
 However, many low-income individuals are excluded from these benefits due to lack of internet access or technological literacy.
 This can force them to rely on traditional, often more expensive, markets.